[Updated and cleaned up 2018.10.09]

-Theoretically, there is an infinite number of possible equilibria: just Bitcoin has value, just Bitcoin Cash has value, just Bitcoin and Ethereum, just IOTA, just those in the current top 1000 on coinmarketcap where the sha256 of the listed name is a prime number, etc. But there are also equilibria where the set of cryptocurrencies with nonzero value is not fixed, and new cryptocurrencies can join.
-However, if just about any cryptocurrency can join the club, then there is a problem: everyone will want to make cryptocurrencies to sell tokens and make a profit, and so the price of all of the cryptocurrencies will crash to zero (or at least to their underlying use value, something based on future expected discounted transaction fees).
-So is there some equilbrium in the middle?
+Theoretically, there is an infinite number of possible equilibria of which cryptocurrencies maintain a nonzero value: just Bitcoin maintains value, just Bitcoin Cash maintains value, just Bitcoin and Ethereum, just IOTA, just those in the current top 1000 on coinmarketcap where the sha256 of the listed name is a prime number, etc. But there are also equilibria where the set of cryptocurrencies with nonzero value is not fixed, and new cryptocurrencies can join.
+However, if just about any cryptocurrency can join the club, then everyone will be able to issue new cryptocurrencies, driving the price of all of them to zero.
+Is there some equilbrium in the middle, one that comes closer to explaining our present situation?

 The total market cap of all cryptocurrencies at any point in time is at the point where k is slightly above 1, so being an entrepreneur is in expectation slightly profitable.
 If world GDP increases, say, 3% per year, then one could imagine that existing cryptocurrencies on average increase 2% per year and every year some new cryptocurrencies appear with total initial value on average equal to 1% of the value of the existing cryptocurrencies.
 This is a totally long-term-stable situation; the market share of cryptocurrencies as assets remains long-run constant.